svenliebig/jest-typescript-toolbox/README.md

 - [x] Windows, projects build with WLS
 - [ ] Windows, projects build with Powershell (not tested)
-- [ ] MacOS (not tested)
+- [x] MacOS
 - [ ] Linux (not tested)

+### Failed Test Result as Tooltip

+The failed tests get their assertion result as tooltips now.

 ## Requirements

 Your project need a properly formed `tsconfig` file and `package.json`, tested this setup with `ts-jest` and a project that is equal to `typescript-create-react-app`.
+You can find an example application that is running with this extension [here](https://github.com/Sly321/jest-typescript-toolbox-example-app).

 ## Future

-- better icons for passed and failed tests
 - test --watch mode
-- tooltip on tree node for test-results
 - stop describe nodes from collapsing onclick
+- command: find test of current file in project

 ## Extension Settings